Local Disaster Management Plan and Strategies

 The purpose of the Bushfire Management Strategy is to provide a regional and strategic assessment of bushfire risk, identify priority areas of risk and outline coordinated, proactive and cost effective processes in the management and prevention of this risk.

 Emergency Action Plans for Referable Dams

 All referable dams must have an approved emergency action plan (EAP) in place.
 An emergency action plan (EAP) is required to minimise the risk of harm to persons or property if a referable dam were to fail.
-In the Rockhampton Region the following are identified as Referable Dams:
+Find out more information about Referable Dams in the Rockhampton Region here.